Policies and Practices

 all the other youngsters here.”

-Josinaldo is an example of how access to technology and skills training can change
+Josinaldo's path demonstrates how access to technology and skills training can change

-million young people worldwide over three years.
+million young people worldwide over the last three years.

 Josinaldo listens to presenters at the YouthSpark Live forum in Mexico.
 YouthSpark